moechofe/lowresrmx/project.flutter/client_app/asset/manual.md

 #### `WAIT VBL`<br>`WAIT frame`

 Wait for a number of `frame` to be drawn.
-Keyword `VBL` is similar to 1.
 This is used to:
 - draw frames at 60 FPS,
 - reduce device CPU usage,
 - preserve device battery.